 4. Moving around the chamber

 On entering or leaving the chamber, a senator is required to acknowledge the Chair (standing order 185(1)).
-This is done with a brief neck bow.
+This is done with a brief bow or nod.
 Senators are required to take their places and not linger in the passageways.
 Nor must they walk or stand between the Chair and the senator who is speaking, or between the Chair and the Table.
 The purpose of these rules is to reinforce the primacy of the Chair, to ensure physical orderliness and to preserve the line of sight between the Chair and the senator speaking.

 Other standing orders reinforce the need for senators generally to be in their seats when in the chamber.
 Under standing order 75, for example, senators rising to support a matter of public importance or urgency must rise in their places.
 After divisions are taken, senators are encouraged by the Chair to resume their seats or leave the chamber.